 The two things I like most about Facebook are its’ simplicity and its flexibility—it’s very easy to use (and that’s high praise coming from a luddite like me) and it can be used in many ways.

-Look through the checklist below to see how you can use Facebook for your professional image or brand.
-Are you utilizing Facebook as much as you could be?
+Look through the list below to see how you can use Facebook for your professional image or brand.
+Are you using Facebook to your best advantage - and to help your editors and hosts?

-The first and most important way to use Facebook is to establish credibility as a travel writer.
-When one of your articles is published, let the world know - or at least let all your friends and followers know about it.
+The first way to enhance your travel writing image using Facebook is to establish credibility as a travel writer.
+When one of your articles is published, let the world know - or at least tell all your friends and followers about it.

-For online articles, include links to the article.
+For online articles, include a link to the article.
 For print articles, post the magazine cover and give a brief summary of your story.
-Either way, it shows you’re an active writer.
+Sometime print magazines also post the article online.
+If they do, include a link.
+These posts show you’re an active writer.

 Facebook can be used to establish your bona fides with magazine editors and destination media reps.
 Use social media to display your travel writing presence.
 It helps show you’re on the level, and not a fly-by-night, wannabe travel writer.